 SNMP trap storms

-SNMP trap storms occur when the number of traps received from a specific device reaches a specific threshold.
+SNMP trap storms occur when a device generates an excessive number of traps within a short period.
 Trap storms can indicate network outages, device misconfiguration, or cascading failures.

-Trap storms can lead to network problems because of the overwhelming amount of bandwidth used on a network.
+Trap storms can consume network bandwidth and overwhelm monitoring systems, especially in large-scale environments.
 They are also a sign that a more serious problem may need to be addressed immediately.

 Your organization can address trap storms in several ways: